 From there, simply input the necessary parameters.
 We are given the power, significance level, and the values of the two proportions, and we can assume that we want equally sized sample groups (an allocation ratio of 1).

 Pressing ‘Calculate’ produces the desired results along with the critical z (the number of standard deviations from the null mean where an observation becomes statistically significant) and the test’s actual power.
-In addition, a graphical representation of the test is shown, with the second proportion’s distribution a dotted blue line, the first proportion’s distribution represented by a solid red line, a red shaded area delineating the probability of a type 1 error, a blue area the type 2 error, and a pair of green lines demarcating the critical points z.
+In addition, a graphical representation of the test is shown, with distribution of the test statistics, given difference between proportions (i.e. p2 – p1 = 0.15 – 0.3 = -0.15) as a dotted blue line and distribution of the test statistics, given difference between proportions equal to zero represented by a solid red line.
+A red shaded area delineating the probability of a type 1 error, a blue area the type 2 error, and a pair of green lines demarcating the critical points z.

 Each group will require 121 people.